 Nothing ever is dead easy, is it?
-Troubled of Horsham Downs, Waikato, has a tiny worry.
+Troubled of Horsham Downs, Waikato has a tiny worry.
 Her husband is often out of the country on business trips leaving her to mind their 3½ha lifestyle block.
-While she and daughter are awfully competent types, she does wonder what would happen if an animal died.
+While she and her daughter are awfully competent types, she does wonder what would happen if an animal died.
 “Goldfish are a piece of cake, you flush them down the toilet.
 But a 500kg Friesian steer is a different matter.
-We don’t have a front end loader or any useful machinery for moving the thing…”
+We don’t have a front-end loader or any useful machinery for moving the thing…”

 Fit and youthful as she is, digging a hole isn’t an option.

 Getting rid of dead stock can also be a problem for large-scale farmers.
 “And they always die at the worst possible time - when you’re flat out in the Spring,” says Gordonton dairy farmer John Riddell.

 The first thing he does is call in the Dead Cow man – in the Waikato this means Wallace Corp.